 In 2021, the goats and I participated in our first Linear Appraisal and DHIR milk testing through ADGA.
 It was an incredibly informative year.
 In 2022 we jumped into the show ring.
 We are not only having a lot of fun meeting fellow breeders through competing and proving the quality of our herd, but learning so much that will impact our future as we strive to produce quality goats that are not only healthy and structurally correct and sound, but also productive in the milking parlor.
 All of our goats are ADGA registered, and most of our Nigerian herd has also been registered with AGS and NDGA, and we anticipate joining MDGA in the near future.

+What a journey this has been.
 It's a busy life that brings as much happiness as it does stress, but I can't imagine anything more fulfilling.

 Farm tours are available with a reservation.

 Ashland City, TN 37015

 We are licensed to sell raw goat milk for pet consumption.